thalperi/nodebit/docs/technical/css-grid-security-guide.md

 ## Implementation Details

 - File structure: nodes/workspace/ui/
-- Key CSS classes: .security-grid, .acl-management-area, .system-status-sidebar, .did-list-container, .acl-component
+- Key CSS classes: .dashboard-container, .content-panel, .security-grid, .acl-management-area, .system-status-sidebar, .did-list-container, .acl-component
+- All dashboard tabs use CSS Grid for consistent layout management

 This document is for implementation reference.
 For analysis and recommendations, see [security-tab-layout-analysis.md](./security-tab-layout-analysis.md).

+## Implementation Status

+**Current State**: ✅ Complete CSS Grid implementation for all dashboard components **Target State**: ✅ Achieved - All dashboard components use CSS Grid consistently **Implementation**: Main container, navigation tabs, and all content panels converted to CSS Grid